MizioAnd/PromotionEngine/README.md

 $ dotnet run --project PromotionEngineConsoleApp/PromotionEngineConsoleApp.csproj

+## Deploy project into a Docker container

-For docker deploy place yourself one level above the folder of the this cloned project and run,
+For Docker deploy place yourself one level above the folder of the this cloned project and run,

 $ bash PromotionEngine/DockerDeploy/deploy.sh